PeterAkande/simple_be/ReadMe.md

-## A simple application showcasing how to manage a backend applicatin in ECS with postgres, redis.
+## A simple application showcasing how to manage a backend application (FastAPI) in ECS with postgres, redis.
 Infra managed with Terraform.